humz2k/FPC/README.md

 # Fast Parallel Compute (FPC)

-I really hate how complicated running compute kernels is with Metal, and its very annoying learning very slightly different languages, so this is my attempt at fixing that.
+CUDA-like syntax for compute kernels on different architectures.

 More coming soon...